 Even though negotiation is a part of everyday life, one of the most common roadblocks to successful negotiation is fear.
 Negotiating can bring up a lot of fear, discomfort, and insecurity.

-As we talk about the most common reasons why negotiations fail (link to blog post 1), fear is at the top of the list.
+As we talk about the most common reasons why negotiations fail, fear is at the top of the list.
 There are many ways that fear sabotages successful negotiating.

 - Nerves can make you talk too much

 - Fear of losing

 - Fear of looking bad / letting someone down

 The nerves that come from feeling outmatched can cause you to talk more than you ought.
 Have you ever been in a situation where you start babbling because you’re afraid, uncomfortable, or insufficiently experienced?

 In negotiations, if you feel outmatched, afraid, or desperate, you may talk a lot.
 It’s a bad idea to let your tongue run away with you because you may give away too much information, not listen, and not leverage the power of silence.

 FEAR OF LOSING